GramGra07/StateMachineFTC/README.md

 ## Introduction

+TeleOp mode is pretty straightforward for new teams, you use the gamepad to control the robot.
+Autonomous is not as easy to program but it isn't all the much different than TeleOp, you just have to pre-program what movements you want the robot to perform.
+StateMachine can help with this and make it easier to understand.

 ### Enums

 Enums are a way of creating a list of constants that can be used in a program.
 For example you could create an Enum of fruits and have it contain apples, oranges, and bananas.

+Enums are a variable that is defined by the user, and has a list of constants the user defines.

 In this implementation, we use Enums commonly named states, or autonomousStates.